faysal515/Java-Simple-Lab-Management-System/README.md

 ![Do booking and view](book_room.gif)

 # History
 This is just another typical academic project you'd get on as your lab assignments.
 It was created back then 2011 we(was a group project) had to create a system which can manage laboratory bookings of different lab size and other requirements.
 The project is done using only FileSystem.
 No databases or nothing related to.
 Just pure FileWrite & Read.
+We didn't built the project by ourself only. took a great help from senior Java programmars back then.

 # Use cases